isabella232/bas-style-kit/documentation/developers/fonts.md

 To display the dizzying array of icons within icon fonts, a set of Gulp tasks are used to parse the icon classes into a Jekyll data file.
 Where possible, icons are linked to the detail page on their respective provider's site.

-`gulp jekyll-data` is a high level task to generated data files for all icon fonts.
+`jekyll-data` is a high level task to generated data files for all icon fonts.

-Behind the scenes these tasks are called in parallel: `gulp [jekyll-data-fa | jekyll-data-mg | jekyll-data-di]`.
+Behind the scenes these tasks are called in parallel: `[jekyll-data-fa | jekyll-data-mg | jekyll-data-di]`.

 Individual font data files can be generated if needed using:

-* `gulp jekyll-data-fa` - For Font Awesome
+* `jekyll-data-fa` - For Font Awesome
-* `gulp jekyll-data-mg` - For Map Glyphs
+* `jekyll-data-mg` - For Map Glyphs
-* `gulp jekyll-data-di` - For Devicons
+* `jekyll-data-di` - For Devicons